The Manchester Regiment (63rd/96th)

 1940 8th Manchester

-Malta 26 Oct 1940 Lt Smith RAMC reported for duty at ADS Mgarr but left for duty at St Andrews on 13 November.
+26 Oct Lt Smith RAMC reported for duty at ADS Mgarr but left for duty at St Andrews on 13 November.
 During October there were no battle casualties but an epidemic of Catarrhal Jaundice broke out at Tas Saliba (area north of Zebbieh) and Ghajn Tuffieha among men of the HQ Coy 8 Manchester.
 There were two cases from L3 position of D Coy situated near Ghajn Tuffieha.
 7 officers and 14 other ranks were admitted to hospital with jaundice.
 All contacts were kept under observation.
 Sporadic cases of jaundice were reported in November.
-Soldiers were at Fort Wardija and Iz Zebbieh.
-A new cook house was completed at ADS Mgarr on 30 December 1940 and the school was sandbagged to protect the ADS from blast.

 1941 8th Manchester

-Malta Feb 1941 8th/Manchester were responsible for the Ghajn Tuffieha area north of the Victoria Lines and the aerofrome defence of Ta Qali.
-The Victoria Lines from Falka Gap inclusive to the western end of the Victoria Lines was also their responsibility/.
+Feb 1941 8th/Manchester were responsible for the Ghajn Tuffieha area north of the Victoria Lines and the aerofrome defence of Ta Qali.
+The Victoria Lines from Falka Gap inclusive to the western end of the Victoria Lines was also their responsibility.

 1942 8th Manchester